Fritz Selbmann: Central Committee

-It soon became clear that Fritz Selbmann's career at the heart of East Germany's political establishment was far from over.
-The country's constitutional structure had been imported from the Soviet Union after 1945, and under the centralised Leninist system power lay not with government ministries and certainly not with any parliament.
-Power was concentrated on the Central Committee of the ruling party.
-The stark reality was to some extent masked by the extent to which members of the Central Committee often found time to serve as government ministers and/or as members of parliament in combination with their Central Committee membership.
-In 1954 Fritz Selbmann joined the Central Committee.
+Fritz Selbmann's position in the party was steadily rising.
+In the country's Marxist–Leninist constitutional structure, which had been imported from the Soviet Union after 1945, Power was concentrated on the Central Committee of the ruling party which Fritz Selbmann joined in 1954.
 He also served, between 1955 and 1958, as a deputy chairman of the Council of Ministers and, within the presidium of the Ministerial Council, as Chairman of the Commission for Industry and Transport.
-During 1957/58 he also served as Chairman of the "Commission for Technical Progress" within the Central Committee's technical section.
+During 1957/58 he additionally was appointed Chairman of the "Commission for Technical Progress" within the Central Committee's technical section.

 Beyond peak career

-Selbmann lost his Central Committee membership and the other offices in 1958.
-(He continued to be listed as a candidate for Central Committee membership, however.)
-At the party conference in February 1958 he was accused by Walter Ulbricht and Erich Honecker of "managerialism" ("Managertums") and a "deviant attitude" ("abweichender Haltung").
+Selbmann lost his Central Committee membership and the other offices in 1958, however he continued to be listed as a candidate for Central Committee membership At the party conference in February 1958, he was accused by Walter Ulbricht and Erich Honecker of "managerialism" ("Managertums") and a "deviant attitude" ("abweichender Haltung").
 The attack came in the context of a wider rift in the party which broke open at that time.
-Selbmann was accused of having supported the so-called Schirdewan-Wollweber-Ziller faction, at the party conference at which it became clear that the East German leader Walter Ulbricht had changed his mind about implementing a barely perceptible introduction of certain elements of a free market economy into the East German system.
+Selbmann was accused of having supported the so-called Schirdewan-Wollweber-Ziller faction, at the party conference, at which it became clear that the East German leader Walter Ulbricht had changed his mind about implementing a marginal introduction of certain elements of a free market economy into the East German system.
 He also received a "strong reprimand" from the Central Committee.
 This time the fall from grace was permanent and on 9 March 1959 Fritz Selbmann felt it necessary to publish a "self-criticism".